 Measure Customer satisfaction is usually seen as a key differentiator, and businesses that are succeeding are the ones that ensure customer satisfaction is a key part of their business plan.

 If two businesses offer the exact same product, but a friend specifically recommended one of them to you, you would probably choose that business.
-That recommendation would be because your friend enjoyed their experience with that business and felt satisfied with the way it went showcases their successful customer journey with their business.
+That recommendation (positive review) would be because your friend enjoyed their experience with that business and felt satisfied with the way it went showcases their successful customer journey with their business.

 Word-of-mouth works both ways- negative and positive experiences will be passed on, and while a negative experience is far more likely to be told to many different people, when someone is asked to refer a company for a specific good or service, they’re only going to refer companies that they feel have treated them well.

 It increases your profit

 Infoquest performed a study that looked at the surveys (like email surveys, app surveys) of more than 20,000 customers in 40 different countries.
 The results showed that a customer who is totally satisfied will contribute 2.6 times the amount of revenue to a company as a customer who is only somewhat satisfied.

 A customer who is totally satisfied will contribute a huge 14 times more revenue than a customer who describes themselves as “somewhat dissatisfied”.